Skip to content

 Overview

-Creating a VM requires four resources:
+Creating a VM requires four resources in order:

-1. Provider - Connection to your hypervisor
+1. Provider — connection to your hypervisor

 2. VMClass — VM size/specifications (CPU, memory)

-3. VMImage - Operating system template
+3. VMImage — operating system template

-4. VirtualMachine - The actual VM instance
+4. VirtualMachine — the actual VM instance

 Step 1: Create a Provider